 The research also provides new insights into plant evolution.
 The scientists found that the machinery for concentrating CO₂ was likely present in the common ancestor of all land plants, but only hornworts retained and refined the ability over millions of years of evolution.

-As we face the dual challenges of climate change and food security, this tiny plant might provide a blueprint for meaningful agricultural innovation.
+As we face the dual challenges of shifting climates and food security, this tiny plant might provide a blueprint for meaningful agricultural innovation.
 While much work remains before this natural technology can be utilized in other plants, the discovery offers a promising new direction for sustainable agriculture.

 About Boyce Thompson Institute